Frameshift mutation: Crohn's disease

 Crohn's disease has an association with the NOD2 gene.
-The mutation is an insertion of a Cytosine at position 3020.
+The mutation is an insertion of a cytosine at position 3020.
 This leads to a premature stop codon, shortening the protein that is supposed to be transcribed.
 When the protein is able to form normally, it responds to bacterial liposaccharides, where the 3020insC mutation prevents the protein from being responsive.

 Cystic fibrosis

-Cystic fibrosis (CF) is a disease based on mutations in the CF transmembrane conductance regulator (CFTR) gene.
+Cystic fibrosis (CF) is a disease based on mutations in the Cystic fibrosis transmembrane conductance regulator gene.
 There are over 1500 mutations identified, but not all cause the disease.
 Most cases of cystic fibrosis are a result of the ∆F508 mutation, which deletes the entire amino acid.
 Two frameshift mutations are of interest in diagnosing CF, CF1213delT and CF1154-insTC.
 Both of these mutations commonly occur in tandem with at least one other mutation.
 They both lead to a small decrease in the function of the lungs and occur in about 1% of patients tested.
 These mutations were identified through Sanger sequencing.